 For information on licensing requirements for social workers, see the Michigan Board of Social Work.

-For information on previous continuing education events, see scheduled events.
+For information on previous continuing education trainings, see scheduled trainings.